 Rendón, Maria G. 2013.
 “Drop Out and Disconnected Young Adults: Examining the Impact of Neighborhood and School Contexts.”
 The Urban Review.

-Briggs, Xavier de Souza, Kadija Ferryman, Susan Popkin, Maria Rendón.
+Briggs, Xavier de Souza, Kadija Ferryman, Susan Popkin, and Maria G. Rendón.
 Spring 2008.
 “Why Didn’t the Moving to Opportunity Experiment Get Children to Better Schools?”
 Housing Policy Debate.19 (1)

-Frank, Reanne, Magdalena Cerda, Maria Rendón.
+Frank, Reanne, Magdalena Cerda and Maria G. Rendón.
 September 2007.
 “Barrios and Burbs: Residential Context and Health-Risk Behavior among Angeleno Adolescents.”
 Journal of Health and Social Behavior.
 48 (3)

-Ferryman, Kadija S., Xavier de Souza Briggs, Susan J. Popkin, Maria Rendón.
+Ferryman, Kadija S., Xavier de Souza Briggs, Susan J. Popkin and Maria G. Rendón.
 March 2008.
 “Do Better Neighborhoods for MTO Families Mean Better Schools?”
 Metropolitan Housing and Communities Center.
 Urban Institute.
 Brief No. 3